techtolentino/techtolentino.github.io/_posts/2016-08-02-welcome-to-the-squad.md

 At work, there have been a lot of moving pieces, both physically and in terms of the project.
 Our Austin team is adjusting to our new space within the Design Studio after the most recent floor plan rearrangement.
 I can't complain though; my new desk space is situated next to a window, on the 8th floor, and its expansive view overlooks north Austin, which is refreshing.

-Within our product's development workflow, the entire engineering team (front and backend) has recentply adopted a full-stack approach, which means that all developers/engineers work the same stories; tasks are not designated according to stack area expertise.
+Within our product's development workflow, the entire engineering team (front and back-end) has recently adopted a full-stack approach, which means that all developers/engineers work the same stories; tasks are not designated according to stack area expertise.
 From what I've heard, We're one of the rare teams in the entire company that has implemented this practice.
-And since most of our committed, recent sprint work has involved building out the infrastructure for backend microservices, I've been doing all backend work for the past two sprints.
+And since most of our committed, recent sprint work has involved building out the infrastructure for back-end micro-services, I've been doing all back-end work for the past two sprints.
 In all honesty, it has been very uncomfortable.
 Granted, I feel lucky to be able to learn new things.
 Additionally, it has awakened my interest in new areas of code, but I do admit, it's just been difficult.

 Lastly, we've added a new software engineer to our team here in Austin.
 And while he has years of experience in software, there is an interesting aspect here - he's brand new to the States.
 The worst part is, there wasn't a whole lot that was planned for his arrival.